Neural Operators for Forward and Inverse Potential-Density Mappings in Classical Density Functional Theory: Numerical Results

 Table~\ref{tab:RMSE_rho} presents the \acrshort{MSE} and computation time for density predictions under various combinations of chemical potential ($\mu$) and external potential ($V_{\text{ext}}(x)$), evaluated using both the in-group and `new data' test sets.
 The metrics $\rho$-$\text{MSE}_{IG}$ and $\rho$-$\text{MSE}_{ND}$ represent the mean squared error on the in-group and `new data' test sets, respectively.
 The methods labeled as \acrshort{NS}, Neural-\acrshort{DFT}, and \acrshort{FNO}-\acrshort{DFT} solve the \acrshort{EL} equation using either Picard iteration or the \acrshort{L-BFGS} algorithm.
 In contrast, the \acrshort{ALEC}-\acrshort{GPR} and the direct density operator approach based on \acrshort{FNO} predict the density profile directly, bypassing the variational procedure.
 The \acrshort{ALEC}-\acrshort{GPR} results are shown with different sample generators, as indicated in the method name (e.g., \acrshort{ALEC}-\acrshort{GPR}-\acrshort{NS} and \acrshort{ALEC}-\acrshort{GPR}-\acrshort{FNO}-\acrshort{DFT}).

-The results reveal that the neural operators $\Goperator_{\rho}$ exhibit significant extrapolation errors on the `new data' test set, even when using the best-performing \acrshort{ML} model.
+The results reveal that the neural operators \glssymbol{rhooperator} exhibit significant extrapolation errors on the `new data' test set, even when using the best-performing \acrshort{ML} model.
 Specifically, the lowest \acrshort{MSE} on the `new data' set—$9.5 \times 10^{-4}$—achieved by the \acrshort{FNO} density operator, still reflects inadequate predictive accuracy.
 This performance gap suggests that neural operators face challenges in capturing the complex mapping from $V_{\text{ext}}$ to $\rho$, especially when generalizing to out-of-distribution data.
-A likely explanation is that the long-range interactions encoded in $\Goperator_{\rho}$ vary significantly with the spatial structure of the potential, limiting the model’s extrapolation capability.
+The external potential $V_{ext}$ influences the density $\rho$ via an explicit exponential relationship, inducing a global coupling between these two functions.
+This global effect encoded in \glssymbol{rhooperator} is likely the reason that limits the model’s extrapolation capability.

 The computational cost for predicting the density profiles with operator-\acrshort{DFT}s is comparable to that of \acrshort{NS}.
 This is somewhat expected because both require solving the \acrshort{EL} equation on the entire space.
 The \acrshort{MSE} of \acrshort{FNO}-\acrshort{DFT} is slightly larger for the `new data' test set compared to the in-group test set, the error level shows acceptable prediction ability for extrapolation.

 The exact prediction error of the neural-\acrshort{DFT} is omitted from Table~\ref{tab:RMSE_rho} due to its significantly longer runtime in generating $\rho(x)$.
 Although neural-\acrshort{DFT} also solves the self-consistent \acrshort{EL} equation like the \acrshort{NS} and operator-\acrshort{DFT} approaches, its use of discrete, quasi-local predictions for ${\corrf}$ leads to substantially higher computational cost.
 Unlike other methods that compute ${\corrf}$ as a vectorized operation, neural-\acrshort{DFT} evaluates ${\corrf}$ point-by-point, resulting in a much slower runtime.
-This inefficiency similarly affects its performance in computing ${\Fex}$, making it less practical for large-scale applications.
+This inefficiency similarly affects its performance in computing \glssymbol{Fex}, making it less practical for large-scale applications.

 Among all methods tested, \acrshort{ALEC}-\acrshort{GPR} demonstrates the best overall performance, achieving low prediction error, strong extrapolation capability, and efficient computation time.
 For density profile prediction, it remains the most effective surrogate for solving the \acrshort{EL} equation.
 Notably, the \acrshort{FNO}-\acrshort{DFT} model performs well as a data generator for \acrshort{ALEC}, enabling accurate and efficient active learning.